-- 1. For all field trips, programs must: - a. provide written notice to parents/guardians of any field trip at least three (3) days in advance; - b. have a signed permission slip, prior to departing, for each child that states the date, time, location, means of transportation, and potential risks, specific to each individual trip; - c. bring emergency information for each child on each individual trip; and - d. adhere to the relevant precautionary staff/child ratios. - 2.
-Outdoor walks around the area of the program are not considered a field trip. - a.
+- 1. For all field trips, programs must: - a.
+Provide written notice to parents/guardians of any field trip at least three (3) days in advance; - b.
+Have a signed permission slip, prior to departing, for each child that states the date, time, location, means of transportation, and potential risks, specific to each individual trip;

+- Bring emergency information for each child on each individual trip; and - d.
+Adhere to the relevant precautionary staff/child ratios. - 2.
+Outdoor walks around the area of the program are not considered a field trip. - 3.
 Staff must have means to contact the program if leaving program grounds.